6638maggie-gitau/6638maggie-gitau/README.md

 * Working with APIs
 * Improving UI/UX design
 * Writing cleaner and more maintainable code
+* Backend development fundamentals

 ## 💡 What I Like Building

 * Interactive web applications
 * User-focused interfaces
-* Projects that solve real-world problems
+* Real-world problem-solving projects
+* Responsive and accessible websites

 ## 🎯 Goals

-* Continue building modern React applications and improving frontend development skills
+* Continue building modern React applications and strengthening frontend development skills
-* Learn backend development to become a full-stack developer
+* Learn backend development and become a full-stack developer
 * Contribute to open-source projects and collaborate with other developers
-* Build applications that solve real-world problems and create great user experiences
+* Build applications that create meaningful user experiences
+* Continuously learn and adapt to new technologies

+## 📊 GitHub Stats

+GitHub is where I document my learning journey, showcase projects, and track my growth as a developer.

 ## ✨ Fun Fact

-I enjoy learning by building projects and challenging myself with new technologies and ideas.
+I enjoy learning by building projects, reading novels, following football, and challenging myself with new technologies and ideas.

 ## 📫 Contact

 * Email: [6638maggie@gmail.com](mailto:6638maggie@gmail.com)
 * GitHub: https://github.com/6638maggie-gitau

+---

-Thanks for visiting my profile! 🚀
+⭐ Thanks for visiting my profile!
+Feel free to explore my repositories and follow my journey as I grow into a full-stack developer.